Forex Technical Analysis is Based on 3 Factors Common in the Forex Market:

 Some of the forex technical indicators are shown on the forex price chart itself, such as Moving Averages and Bollinger bands - these forex indicators are referred to as price overlays.

-Explanation of these forex trading indicators is found under the topic: List of All Forex Indicators - Forex Technical Analysis PDF - Learn Forex Trading Technical Analysis PDF - Forex Technical Analysis Examples
+Explanation of these forex trading indicators is found under the topic: List of All Forex Indicators - Forex Technical Analysis PDF - Learn Forex Trading Technical Analysis Tutorial - Forex Technical Analysis Examples

 - Forex Technical Analysis Relies on Defining Probabilities